ffuhu/gandas-image-denoising/README.md

-# gandas-image-denoising
+# mid3a-image-denoising
-Repository for the paper "GANDAS: microscopy image denoising using GANs, Differentiable data Augmentation and Structure preserving losses".
+Repository for the paper "MID3A: Microscopy Image Denoising meets Differentiable Data Augmentation".

+Code will be available shortly.